Pipelines

 id: 40d21649-a47h-437b-09hn-plm75edc1bn

-name: hello_bauplan
+name: quick_start

 flowchart LR id0[(taxi_fhvhv)]-->id2[models.trips_and_zones] id1[(taxi_zones)] --> id2[models.trips_and_zones] id2[models.trips_and_zones]-->id3[models.normalized_taxi_trips]

-bauplan run --head
+bauplan run --dry-run --head

-Bauplan models
+bauplan models

-Check out the code in the file models.py:
+Examine the code in models.py:

 Note